calovids/CCU_Data_Science_Consultancy/DLC/README.md

 # CCU - Deeplabcut docker image and kubernetes pod script

 Files necessary to create a custom DLC docker container and example script on how to submit create a pod in our cluster.
 SSH access is described but comment, if needed, the better alternative is to use a ssh-key instead of password.
+Have the script First_Execute in the same folder as you are building your container for it work properly.